rancher/docs/content/rancher/v2.x/en/logging/_index.md

 - Logging can be configured with a Kubernetes manifest, because now the logging uses a Kubernetes operator with Custom Resource Definitions.
 - We now support filtering logs.
 - We now support writing logs to multiple outputs.
+- We now always collect Control Plane and etcd logs.

 The following figure from the [Banzai documentation](https://banzaicloud.com/docs/one-eye/logging-operator/#architecture) shows the new logging architecture: